 Happy Saturday friends!
 Do you ever feel like you need more organization on your desk or work area?
 I sure do, so for today’s Scrappy Saturday post, I’m sharing this easy to build DIY desk organizer.
-Hopefully, it will make your space feel just a little more put together!
-Here is what you will need to get started.
+Here is what you will need to get started making the organizer.

 Affiliate links used.
 See disclosure here.

 - Scrap Wood – This project can be whatever size you want it to be.
 I used 4 – 1 x 6 @ 8″ to make the box.
 The other parts are measure as you go.

 - Paint or Stain of choice

 - Nails for nailer

 - Saw to cut boards to length.
 I used a Jigsaw for this project

 - Nailer (if you don’t have one, a hammer and nails will work as well)